mylxsw/asteria/README.md

     log.Module("asteria").Writer(writer.NewSingleFileWriter("/var/log/asteria.log"))

-If you want to rotating the logs according to your own rules, such as generating new log files every day, you can use `RotatingFileWriter`
+If you want to rotate the logs according to your own rules, such as generating new log files every day, you can use `RotatingFileWriter`

     fw := writer.NewDefaultRotatingFileWriter(func(le level.Level) string {
         return fmt.Sprintf("asteria.%s.log", time.Now().Format("20060102"))